 It can encourage physical activity.

-Experts have found that routine exercise can be as powerful in managing anxiety and mood disorders, like depression.
-Although exercise initially spikes the stress response in the body, individuals show lower levels of stress hormones like cortisol and epinephrine after periods of consistent physical activity.
+Experts have found that routine exercise can be as powerful in managing anxiety and mood disorders2, like depression.
+Although exercise initially spikes the stress response3 in the body, individuals show lower levels of stress hormones like cortisol and epinephrine after periods of consistent physical activity.

 Additionally, physical activity energizes the release of dopamine, oxytocin, serotonin, and endorphins.
 Sometimes referred to as DOSE, this powerful neurochemical combination plays an important role in regulating our mood and helps to boost brainpower.